Requirements for Fellow of Neurocritical Care

 - Neurocritical care fellowship program

-- Local, regional or national neurocritical care educational symposium
+- Developing local, regional or national neurocritical care educational symposia

 - Initiating or substantially expanding roles of RNs, APPs or PharmDs within neurocritical care